Magoula Karditsa railway station: Facilities

 The station is a modest facility, equipped with a single platform and basic amenities.
 It features a small, well-preserved 19th-century station building.
 While there is no staffed ticket office, passengers can purchase tickets from Hellenic Train online or through other channels.
 Access to the platform is straightforward, and the station is generally accessible for passengers with mobility impairments [7].
 There is also limited parking available outside the station building.

-Services

-Magoula Karditsa railway station is primarily served by local and regional Hellenic Train services.
-As of 2024, the station connects the village with the broader Thessaly region and beyond: